Q: What is included in the ID Camp fee?

 Q: Can parents watch players train or play?

-A: Region II appreciates when families support our program and players; however, family members will not be allowed in dorms, meals, meetings, trainings or any team function scheduled.
+A: The Midwest Region appreciates when families support our program and players; however, family members will not be allowed in dorms, meals, meetings, trainings or any team function scheduled.

 Q: What amenities will the players have access to?

 A: Players will have access to the dorms, Rhea Miller Recital Hall (theater), Curtis Hall (classrooms), Groening Commons (lounge area), soccer fields, fieldhouse and the Marketplace.
 All buildings on SVSU's campus are in close-proximity to each other and will allow for safe and easy walking between locations.

 Q: Where will the players be staying while they are at ID Camp?

 A: All players will be staying in the SVSU dorm rooms while on campus.
 Per our packing list [LINK], please ensure all players bring their own bedding, pillows and towels as they will not be provided.